phuongatemc/diffsnapcontroller/deploy/README.md

 # AWS EBS CSI Driver

 This document provides instructions on how to deploy the EBS CSI driver and the CSI snapshot controller on an EKS cluster.
+It also demonstrates an example to use a pod to write random data into an EBS volume via block PVC.

 Information on how to set up an EKS cluster with the appropriate IAM permissions can be found [here](eks.md).